 Measuring Web Traffic for Better Conversions

-Thousands of bits of data are sent and received by users in the Internet every second.
+Thousands of bits of data are sent and received by users on the Internet every second.

-Just imagine how web developers manage to handle such large volume of data (with different genre such as music files, PDF, and others).
+Just imagine how web developers manage to handle such a large volume of data (with different genres such as music files, PDF, and others).

 Most of these are “data” that potential customers are looking for in the form of content, images, and information.

 If you can find the people who are looking for data or information related to your site, you can direct them to your site and increase your web traffic.

 The more traffic you get, the better it is for your site to become successful and profitable.

 How can you determine the traffic that flows from a variety of websites?

 One parameter is by the number of visitors and the number of pages that they view.

 The website moderator tracks both incoming and outgoing traffic to determine which parts or mostly visitors view pages of it.

 Let us say, for instance, you have accessed the web page of a certain site.